 Marital Property and Divorce – Divorce Lawyer Near You

 When a couple ends a marriage in North Carolina, they are required to distribute their marital assets equitably.
 First, you need to understand what marital assets are and how they are to be handled in a divorce.
 Generally, marital property includes any belongings and assets that were purchased during the marriage.
-Some matters can be complicated, so it is necessary to speak with a divorce attorney for assistance.

 Additionally, obtain a copy of statements that show the amount of money in your various bank accounts.
-Neither you nor your spouse are allowed to remove assets until their distribution is properly resolved as part of a court order.
+Neither you nor your spouse is allowed to remove assets until their distribution is properly resolved as part of a court order.
 Your divorce lawyer in Wilmington will be available to assist you in determining your assets.